OctopusDeploy/blog/blog/2017-11/octopus-v4-infrastructure.md

 ## That's all, folks!

 We're really excited to get this in your hands soon.
-Feel free to leave us a comment and let us know what you think!
+Feel free to leave us a comment and let us know what you think :)

 Thanks for reading, and happy deployments!